keptn/community/README.md

 * [Keptn Project Infrastructure](./project-infrastructure/) -
   Documentation and notes regarding the project infrastructure being used by the project: website, delivery infrastructure, repositories and services, etc.
+* [Keptn incubation in the CNCF](./cncf/incubation/) - Materials related to Keptn application for the incubation in the Cloud Native Computing Foundation.

 ## Contributing